-Wheaton College is committed to providing access and inclusion for all persons with disabilities, inside and outside the classroom.
+Wheaton College believes that disability is an indispensable part of the diversity of God’s Kingdom.
+We work to provide equal access to College programs and activities as well as spaces of belonging for students with disabilities.
 Students are encouraged to discuss with their professors if they foresee any disability-related barriers in a course.
-Students who need accommodations in order to fully access this course’s content or any part of the learning experience should connect with Learning and Accessibility Services (LAS) as soon as possible to request accommodations http://wheaton.edu/las (Student Services Building - Suite 209, email@example.com, phone 630.752.5615).
+Students who need accommodations in order to fully access this course’s content or any part of the learning experience should connect with Learning and Accessibility Services (LAS) as soon as possible to request accommodations.
+(Student Services Building - Suite 209, firstname.lastname@example.org, phone 630.752.5615).
 The accommodations process is dynamic, interactive, and completely free and confidential.
 Do not hesitate to reach out or ask any questions.

 Students are often unaware of their lack of understanding in a course.
 Throughout the semester, they may find themselves surprised by their poor performance or grades.
 This surprise indicates that they have inaccurate metacognition.
 Accurate metacognition (students having an accurate view of what they have learned and understand in your course) is one of the greatest predictors of academic success.